imhardeyboi/imhardeyboi/README.md

 ---

-## 🧠 About Me
+## About Me

 * 🔐 Focused on Blue Team / SOC Analyst career path
-* 📊 Interested in SIEM, log analysis, and incident response
+* 📊 Interested in SIEM, log analysis, incident response, and many more
-* 🧪 Hands‑on learner — I learn by building labs and breaking things safely
+* 🧪 Hands‑on learner: I learn by building labs and breaking things safely
 * 🌍 Based in Canada
 * 📚 Currently learning: network security, detection engineering, and threat hunting

 ---

-## 🛠️ Skills & Technologies
+## Skills & Technologies

 ### Security